 - 4x4 system increases running costs

-This third generation of Panda 4x4 is the first time since the early 80s that Fiat has squeezed a four-wheel-drive system into a supermini, using the latest Panda as its base, and the result is one of Fiat's most engaging vehicles.
-It's surprisingly good off-road, too, and, like the TARDIS, feels bigger on the inside than it looks from the outside.
-In fact, it feels like a much bigger car once you're in the higher driving position, with great visibility.
+This is the third generation of Fiat Panda 4x4.
+Fiat first squeezed a four-wheel-drive system into its most basic supermini back in the eighties, and the result is one of the company's most engaging vehicles.
+It's surprisingly good off-road, too, and feels bigger on the inside than it looks from the outside.
+Visibility is great once you've settled into the higher driving position.